chinese-room-solutions/cloudscraper-proxy/README.md

 ```
 curl -b cookies.txt -c cookies.txt -X GET "localhost:5000/proxy?dst=https://example.com"
 ```
-This will create a persistent agent and the `agent_id` cookie will be set.
+This will create a persistent agent and the `cloudscraper_agent_id` cookie will be set.
 You can use this cookie to make sequential requests with the same agent.
 * To refresh and build the image again:
 ```
 docker compose build --no-cache